TeachBooks/TeachBooks/README.md

 ### Documentation Website

-The [documentation for this package](https://teachbooks.io/teachbooks) is built using Sphinx and @pradyunsg's Furo; use the [Furo documentation](https://pradyunsg.me/furo/#) as a reference when updating the documentation site.
+The documentation for this package is built using Sphinx and @pradyunsg's Furo; use the [Furo documentation](https://pradyunsg.me/furo/#) as a reference when updating the documentation site.

+The Read the Docs website [teachbooks.readthedocs.io](https://teachbooks.readthedocs.io) maintains documentation for each tagged release beginning with version `0.2.0`.
+The documentation website is also deployed from GitHub Pages from the `stable` branch and can be accessed at [teachbooks.io/TeachBooks/](https://teachbooks.io/TeachBooks/).
+This should remain identical to the "latest" (default) Read the Docs documentation page as long as the most recent tagged release is on branch `stable`.

 ### Development Setup